PDF 657.87KB

 Without the Philharmonic Society, it is unlikely the stream of legendary soloists and composers would have been visiting Britain regularly in the latter part of the 19th and early 20th centuries: Clara Schumann made her debut in Beethoven’s ‘Emperor’ Concerto, and Rubinstein thrilled and terrified audiences with his sheer volume.
 Violinist Pablo Sarasate and pianist Hans von Bülow caused a sensation on their visits, as did the young Pablo Casals.
 One composer who became closely associated with the Society was Antonín Dvořák, who introduced his Symphony No. 6 in 1884, conducted the premiere of his seventh the following year, his Violin Concerto in 1886 and the ‘rich treasure’ of his Cello Concerto in 1896.
 From 1893 right up until 1941 the new Queen’s Hall became the home of Philharmonic Society concerts, with both Grieg and Saint-Saëns invited to conduct there within months of the hall’s opening and among the many, many distinguished soloists Adelina Patti, Clara Butt, Paderewski, Rachmaninov, Pablo Casals and Fritz Kreisler, all of whom were awarded the Gold Medal.

-By the time Tony Fell, formerly Managing Director of Boosey & Hawkes, took on the Chairmanship in 1997, a radical rethink was overdue.
-Together with the newly appointed administrator, Rosemary Johnson, the Society was reinvented as a unique organisation at the heart of British musical life, bringing together a membership of both music professionals and music lovers, to ensure excellence, creativity and understanding across the classical music world.
+By the time Tony Fell, formerly Managing Director of Boosey & Hawkes, took on the role of Chair in 1997, a radical rethink was overdue.
+Together with the newly appointed administrator Rosemary Johnson, he reinvented the Society as a unique organisation at the heart of British musical life.
 This revival was made possible by the sale of the RPS’s rich archive of letters and manuscripts to the British Library in 2002, which provided the RPS with the stable financial foundation it had lacked throughout its history.
+At this time, the RPS built on its history of recognising excellence with the RPS Gold Medal and RPS Honorary Membership and established the RPS Awards: an annual event, initially presented as a formal dinner, celebrating artistry and innovation in classical music UK-wide.